Stunning Snowdonia hideaway near Harlech | Courtesy of Emily / Airbnb

 The three-bed Birch Cottage, in the riverside village of Brockweir, is a magnificent eco-retreat on the cusp of the Welsh border, in the Lower Wye Valley, that sleeps up to six.
 It makes an excellent base from which to explore the surrounding area – the historic border town of Chepstow, with its imposing Norman castle, is only 10 minutes’ drive away.
 Exposed stone walls and beams make the most of the pretty cottage setting, and the traditional Mexican hammock on the patio is the perfect place to while away a lazy summer afternoon.

-This converted 17th-century sandstone and timber stable and granary is located midway between the vibrant city of Hereford and the idyllic market town of Ross-on-Wye.
-Close to one of the largest loops in the River Wye, it comprises two bedrooms, accommodating four guests.
-An ideal base for fishing, walking or canoeing, there is also an excellent pub in nearby Hoarwithy.
-With pets and children allowed, this little gem is certainly one not to miss – and do keep an eye out for some rather excellent Victoria Sponges!
+This 17th-century sandstone and timber property sits midway between the city of Hereford and the storybook market town of Ross-on-Wye.
+Close to one of the largest loops in the River Wye, it comprises two bedrooms and sleeps four.
+An ideal base for fishing, walking or canoeing, it’s a short walk from the River Wye, and there’s an excellent pub in nearby Hoarwithy for when lunchtime comes around.
+Keep an eye out for some rather excellent Victoria sponges.